Govindan Rangarajan: Education and career

-Rangarajan obtained his integrated Master of Science degree with honours from Birla Institute of Technology & Science, Pilani, in 1985, and his PhD degree from the University of Maryland, College Park, in 1990.
-He was a Staff Scientist in the Lawrence Berkeley Laboratory, University of California, Berkeley, before joining the Indian Institute of Science as an Assistant Professor in 1992.
+Rangarajan obtained his integrated Master of Science degree with honours from BITS Pilani, in 1985, and his PhD degree from the University of Maryland, College Park, in 1990.
+He was a staff scientist in the Lawrence Berkeley Laboratory, University of California, Berkeley, before joining the Indian Institute of Science as an assistant professor in 1992.

 Rangarajan's research areas include nonlinear dynamics, chaos, time series analysis, and computational biology.
 His work is applied in areas such as neuroscience, geophysics and accelerator physics.